decidim/decidim/docs/services/maps.md

 http://nominatim.org/release-docs/latest/admin/Installation/

-In this example, we assume you have used the following domain for the geocoding
+In the example configuration, we assume you have used the following domain for the geocoding server:
-server:

 https://nominatim.example.org